 Why Do Short Sale Banks Demand Preapproval Letters?

-You might wonder how can that happen?
 How can a bank issue a preapproval letter that is a big fat lie?
-Very easily.
-They exclude certain pieces of information in the letter itself and make those exceptions contingencies.
-Moreover, not all preapproval letters are an actual preapproval.
-There is a difference between a pre-qualification letter, known as a prequal, and a preapproval letter.
+Very easily; they exclude certain pieces of information in the letter itself and make those exceptions contingencies.
+Moreover, not all preapproval letters are actual preapproval letters.
+There is a difference between a pre-qualification letter, known as a prequel, and a preapproval letter.

-The Differences Between a Prequal and a Preapproval Letter
+The Differences Between a Prequel and a Preapproval Letter

-A prequal, which is typically the type of pre-approval letters that a mortgage broker might issue, state the following types of documentation:
+A prequel, which is typically the type of pre-approval letters that a mortgage broker might issue, state the following types of documentation:

 - The borrower has applied for a loan.